cedx/which.js/doc/index.md

 Find the instances of an executable in the system path, in [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

+!!! danger
+    This package has been renamed to [`@cedx/which.hx`](https://docs.belin.io/which.hx), and its version number resetted.
+    Please update your `package.json` file.

 ## Quick start
 Install the latest version of **Which for JS** with [npm](https://www.npmjs.com):